kmagusiak/odoo-vscode/README.md

 If you want to use your own odoo sources, you must clone the `odoo` repository to a folder of your choosing outside of this repository.
 That repository is quite big and can be shared among projects.
-By default, we expect the odoo directory next to your project directory;
+By default, we expect the odoo directory next to your project directory.
-if not check the configuration files.

 ```shell
 ODOO_SOURCE=git@github.com:odoo